tjko/fanpico/commands.md

 # Fanpico: Command Reference
 Fanpico uses "SCPI like" command set.
-It does not implement full SCPI command set, but is mostly compatible from programming point of view.
+Command syntax should be mostly SCPI and IEE488.2 compliant, to make it easier to control and configure Fanpico units.

 ## Command Set
 Fanpico supports following commands: